lukelowry/lukelowry.github.io/_pages/about.md

 Matra
 ------
 The indescriminate access to safe, reliable, sustainable, and affordable energy is not a preference, it is a requirement.
-My research and career are dedicated toward using my skills as an engineer to make it true.
+My research and career are dedicated toward using my skills as an engineer to make that a reality.

 Research
 ======